Emjay-19/Sales-Product-and-Operational-Analytics-Using-Power-BI/README.md

 ## Project Overview
 This project presents an interactive Business Intelligence dashboard built using the Northwind Traders dataset.
 It delivers a comprehensive view of sales performance, product insights, and operational efficiency.
 The solution is divided into three key analytical areas:
 i.
-Overview Dashboard – tracks revenue trends, customer contribution, and order behavior ii.
-Product Dashboard – analyzes product performance, discount impact, and category contribution iii.
-Operational Dashboard – evaluates shipping efficiency, freight costs, and employee productivity The goal is to enable data-driven decision-making by uncovering trends, inefficiencies, and growth opportunities.
+Overview Dashboard – tracks revenue trends, customer contribution, and order behavior
+ii.
+Product Dashboard – analyzes product performance, discount impact, and category contribution
+iii.
+Operational Dashboard – evaluates shipping efficiency, freight costs, and employee productivity
+The goal is to enable data-driven decision-making by uncovering trends, inefficiencies, and growth opportunities.

 ## Problem Statement
 Northwind Traders need clear visibility into their performance across sales, products, and operations, but raw transactional data alone does not provide actionable insights.
 This project aims to address critical business questions by transforming data into an interactive dashboard that supports decision-making.

+## Business Questions Answered
 The analysis is focused on answering the following key questions:
 •	Sales Performance: How is revenue evolving over time, and what patterns exist in order volume?
 Are there noticeable seasonal trends affecting sales?
 •	Product Intelligence: Which product categories and individual products generate the highest revenue?
 How does the discontinuation of products impact overall sales performance and potential revenue opportunities?